utiasASRL/sdprlayer/README.md

 diff_qcqp | True | Specifies whether to differentiate via the QCQP KKT conditions or the SDP KKT conditions.
 This option can also be used to differentiate a local solution to the QCQP, without certifying global optimality. compute_multipliers | False | Only used if `diff_qcqp` is set to True.
 Specifies whether to recompute the Lagrange multipliers and certificate for original QCQP system.
-If used with This option can be used to compute multipliers for an existing local solution (if certification not required). licq_tol| 1e-7 | Tolerance used when computing the Lagrange multipliers via least-squares lsqr_tol| 1e-10 | Tolerance used when computing the solution to the (adjoint) differential KKT equation via LSQR. kkt_tol | 1e-5 |  Tolerance used when checking that the KKT conditions are satisfied.
-Violation of this check usually indicates that the certificate matrix is incorrect or too many redundant constraints have been removed redun_list| [] | List of indicies corresponding to constraints that should be labelled as 'redundant' when computing Lagrange multipliers or solving the differential KKT system.
+If used with This option can be used to compute multipliers for an existing local solution (if certification not required). licq_tol| 1e-7 | Tolerance used when computing the Lagrange multipliers via least-squares lsqr_tol| 1e-10 | Tolerance used when computing the solution to the (adjoint) differential KKT equation via LSQR (or using `minres` when the system is symmetric). kkt_tol | 1e-5 |  Tolerance used when checking that the KKT conditions are satisfied.
+Violation of this check usually indicates that the certificate matrix is incorrect or too many redundant constraints have been removed redun_list| [] | List of indicies corresponding to constraints that should be labelled as 'redundant' when computing Lagrange multipliers or solving the differential KKT system. **Note: Failure to properly identify the redundant constraints can lead to incorrect gradients!**

 In the [paper](https://arxiv.org/abs/2405.19309), we discuss three different modes of usage for SDPRLayers: *SDPR-IS*, *SDPR-CIFT*, and *SDPR-SDP*.
 These modes correspond to the following options: